wilsonte-umich/mdi-suite-template/README.md

 ## Suite- and pipeline-level Singularity containers

-Developers can help users speed their installation process and enjoy the most controlled possible execution by supporting Singularity containers.
+Developers can help users speed installation and enjoy the most controlled possible execution by supporting Singularity containers.
 You can choose to wrap your entire tool suite, or just individual pipelines, in container images that you distribute in a registry, such as the GitHub Container Registry.